MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-executive-sponsorship.md

 Here's another example: The CEO may empower an existing executive, such as the Chief Financial Officer (CFO), because they have a good track record leading data and analytics in their organization.
 As the new executive sponsor, the CFO could then lead efforts to replicate the finance team's success to other areas of the organization.

 > [!NOTE]
-> Having a Power BI executive sponsor at the C-level is an excellent indicator.
+> Having an executive sponsor at the C-level is an excellent leading indicator.
 It indicates that the organization recognizes the importance of data as a strategic asset and is advancing its data culture in a positive direction.

 ### Bottom-up pattern